 - Don't overwork the dough.
 Mix it just enough to bring it together (it will still look a bit shaggy).
 If your dough is overworked, your scones will be tough instead of tender.

-- How to serve: Pair with spinach and mushroom quiche or goat cheese frittata for a festive brunch.
+- How to serve scones: Pair with vegetarian quiche or asparagus frittata for a festive brunch.

 💬 Frequently Asked Questions